 - Adjust seasoning to taste if necessary.

-If you didn’t make my Salsa Verde Chicken, you can sub in shredded Rotisserie Chicken mixed with 1/2 cup of salsa verde.
+In place of Salsa Verde Shredded Chicken, you can sub in shredded Rotisserie Chicken mixed with 1/2 cup of salsa verde.